sws-lab/cooperace/src/tool_combinations/README.md

 will download all tool results that had a score of > 0 and took part in the NoDataRace-Main category of SV-COMP 2024.

+#### Output

+Output will be all the logs of the tools that meet the conditions mentioned above.
+The logs will be generated into a folder inside the directory the script was run in.

 ## tool_combinations.py

 ### This script is used for analysing tool results for SV-COMP and giving theoretical scores for different combinations of verification tools